North Shore Community School Minnesota Comperhension Results (MCA)

 To submit a report by email, contact firstname.lastname@example.org.
 To report a test security incident by phone, call 651-582-8512.

 MDE takes test security practices and policies seriously and encourages any individual with firsthand knowledge of a test security concern to contact MDE.
 The test security for the MCA practice test, OLPA and the MCA Spring test are the same.
-Staff and students are not allow to record, post or share OLPA or MCA testing questions and answers with anyone –even district personal.
+Staff and students are not allowed to record, post or share OLPA or MCA testing questions and answers with anyone –even district personnel.
 Students are allowed up-to 30 days to complete an OLPA practice test.
 Testing monitors are required to complete all training and follow testing requirements and procedures or test will be void and discipline by MDE and District Administration will follow as set in state and school policies.
 Test security must be maintained.

 Individuals who have concerns about test security practices are encouraged to raise their concerns with their District Assessment Coordinator or the district’s legal counsel before contacting MDE.
 However, districts should provide information to staff about the availability of the MDE tip line and other contact information so that the staff is aware of its options to report security concerns.
 The district will determine how this information is provided (e.g., staff hand-book, district training, staff websites, news-letters).